Starr Andrews

 Earlier in her career, Andrews is the 2017 U.S. national junior silver medalist.

 Personal life

 Starr Andrews was born on June 23, 2001, in Los Angeles, California.
-She is home-schooled.
-She has a brother and two sisters — Skylar, a gymnast, and Ashton, a baseball player.
+She was home-schooled.
+She has a brother and two sisters, including Skylar, a gymnast, and Ashton, a baseball player.
 Their mother, Toshawa Andrews, has cardiac microvascular disease, which has led to a dozen heart attacks.

 Career

 Early years

 Andrews became interested in figure skating after her mother brought her to the ice rink when she was three.
 She recalled in 2018: "I wanted to get on the ice really, really bad, but I was too small, so I had to wait."
 She began learning to skate in 2005.
 A video of nine-year-old Andrews skating to Whip My Hair went viral after appearing on YouTube in December 2010.
 By March 2018, it had reached 53 million views.

 Derrick Delmore became her coach around 2013.
 Andrews placed 6th on the novice level at the 2016 U.S. Championships.